sagemath/sage-archive-2023-02-01/src/sage/rings/padics/README.txt

 This document has the following goals:
-  -- to explain the file structure and class heirarchy for p-adics in Sage -- to serve as a collection point for tips about altering and adding to these files.
+  -- to explain the file structure and class heirarchy for p-adics in Sage -- to serve as a location to collect priorities for action items on p-adics -- to serve as a collection point for tips about altering and adding to these files.

 The parent heirarchy uses multiple inheritance.
 The numbers before each class name give the superclasses immediately above that class.